The Perfect Mulled Wine Recipe – From a German!

 Traditionally made with red wine, mulled wine is deliciously sweet, a little tart, and quite fragrant with just the right amount of spices like cinnamon.
 Over the last few years, mulled white wine has also become quite popular.

-Mulled wine – also called Glühwein in German – is a staple of Christmas Markets across Germany, Europe, and beyond.
+Mulled wine – also called Glühwein in German – is a staple Christmas Market drink across Germany, Europe, and beyond.

 With half of us being German – and having lived in Europe for years together – we have loads of experience with mulled wine.